 Figure X.4-1: RPM Operational Diagram

 There are a couple of reasons that the RPM profile is likely to be implemented as indicated in Figure X.4-1.
 First is that the collector of sensor observations is typically done on low-footprint hardware, such as a mobile phone, tablet, or set-top box.
 Supporting the Content Creator actor is resource and power demanding making such collectors more expensive.
-Second is that the amount of supplementary information needed to support the headers of the PHMR content module is quite large compared to the amount of supplementary information needed to support the Clinical Data Source actor.
+Second is that the amount of supplementary information needed to support the headers of the PHMR content module is quite large compared to the amount of supplementary information needed to support the Device Observation Source actor.
 The task of maintaining and configuring this information then needs to be done for each patient on more expensive hardware if implemented on the local collector.
 Having a single high end back-end server handling multiple patients and the Content Creator is likely less expensive and easier to maintain.

 Home sensor devices also need to be low footprint, where the bulk of their expense is the sensor itself and the hardware necessary to support transaction protocols and external configuration is minimized.
 Since many of the sensor devices may be borne on the patient, making the sensor as small and as unobtrusive as possible also limits hardware resources and power demands.
-These demands make the PHCA data transaction the most likely solution.
+These demands make the PCHA data transaction the most likely solution.

 <Volume 2 documents each transaction/content module in isolation.
 This section shows how the transactions/content modules of the profile are combined to address the use cases.>